Patient Information

 · You have the right to receive written information of your rights as a patient.

-· You have the right to appropriate medical care, regardless of age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation and gender identity or
+· You have the right to appropriate medical care, regardless of age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation

 · You have the right to care that is considerate and respectful of personal values and beliefs.